Ff00ff/mammoth/README.md

     $ createdb mammoth_test

-If you installed postgres using homebrow, make sure you have a postgres user named `postgres`.
+If you installed postgres using homebrew, make sure you have a postgres user named `postgres`.
 You can create one using this command: `createuser -s postgres`

 Finally, make sure all the tests run and pass before making any changes: